polarfire-soc/polarfire-soc-documentation/bare-metal-project-structure/bare-metal-software-project-structure.md

 ![](./images/folder_structure_l6_config_gen.png)

-<a name="MSS-Configurator-and-Libero-project"></a>
+<a name="mss-configurator-and-libero-project"></a>

+## MSS Configurator and Libero project

 For more information on the Libero and MSS Configurator tools, pleaser refer to the [Tool Flow](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/software-development/polarfire-soc-software-tool-flow.md#tool-flow)
-## MSS Configurator and Libero project

 ![](./images/folder_structure_l6_tcl_to_xml.png)

-<a name="Updating-the-platform"></a>
+<a name="updating-the-platform"></a>

 ### Updating the platform

 The platform folder is intended to be updated from a git source code repository as a subtree or submodule.
 For the latest PolarFire SoC platform released, refer to the [platform release page](https://github.com/polarfire-soc/platform/releases).

+<a name="updating-a-custom-project"></a>

 #### Updating a custom project

 Updating the *platform* of a project  using a custom platform configuration should include doing a diff of the *platform_config_reference* with its previous version to identify new or obsolete configuration defines that need to be merged into the custom *platform_config* folder.
 Likewise, the *platform_config_reference* linker scripts must be reviewed for changes that need to be merged into the custom linker scripts.